rodude123/Computer-systems/Operating Systems.md

        - It protects itself using methods such as regular patch updates, installing antiviruses, and checking incoming and outgoing traffic through a firewall.

-*Common types of Operating Systems include Microsoft Windows, Linux, Ubuntu Linux and macOS.
+Common types of Operating Systems include Microsoft Windows, Linux, Ubuntu Linux and macOS.

-##The Kernel
+## The Kernel

-*The kernel is a one of the major subsystems in a operating system which is controlled by the user.
+The kernel is a one of the major subsystems in a operating system which is controlled by the user.

-*It is controlled via the shell.
+It is controlled via the shell.

-*The kernel acts as the central service for all the parts of the computer and is in charge of all the computers resources such as:
+The kernel acts as the central service for all the parts of the computer and is in charge of all the computers resources such as:

-  1.Memory management
+  1. Memory management
         - Allocates memory to programs
         - Manages virtual memory
         - Protects agaisnt malware

-  2.Task management
+  2. Task management
         -  Process managament: Launch Processes(process = program + state of program) and
            Process table(list of running processes)
         -  Context switching and time-slicing
         -  Interrupt handler
         -  Program privilege levels

-  3.File management
+  3. File management
         -  program requests to open read, write and close files
         -  set and check permissions
         -  buffering and prefetching handling(transfer data from main memory to temporary storage)

-  5.Disk drive management
+  5. Disk drive management
         - Uses disk drivers which allows for the opening, reading, writing and closing of devices such as printers, mice, keybaords etc.

-*The kernel needs to be small and efficient.
+The kernel needs to be small and efficient.

-*It is  loaded into a protected area in the memory so that it isnt overwritten.
+It is  loaded into a protected area in the memory so that it isnt overwritten.

-##Windows
+## Windows

 * Created by microsoft